testing-library/react-hooks-testing-library/docs/usage/advanced-hooks.md

 This is caused by the `react/display-name` rule and although it's unlikely to cause you any issues, it's best to take steps to remove it.
-If you feel strongly about not having a separate `wrapper` variable, you can disable the error for the test file but adding a special comment to the top of the
+If you feel strongly about not having a separate `wrapper` variable, you can disable the error for the test file by adding a special comment to the top of the
 file:

 ```js